dtcenter/MET/docs/Users_Guide/installation.rst

 images at the same interval as system releases.
 While the advantages of Docker can make it an appealing installation route for first time users, it does require privileged user access that will result in an unsuccessful installation if not available.
-You should ensure that you have high system access (e.g. admin access) before attempting this method.
+Ensure the highest system access (e.g. admin access) is available to the user before attempting this method.

 Installing Docker
 -----------------

-To begin, you will need to download and install the correct version of Docker for your system.
+To begin, the user will need to download and install the correct version of Docker for the system.
 The
-`Docker installation webpage <https://www.docker.com/>`_ should detect what system you are using to access the webpage and auto select the appropriate version.
+`Docker installation webpage <https://www.docker.com/>`_ should detect what system is being used to access the webpage and auto select the appropriate version.
-If you require a different version, select the correct version from the dropdown option.
+If the user requires a different version, select the correct version from the dropdown option.
 Follow Docker’s instructions for a successful installation.

 Loading the Latest Docker Image
 -------------------------------

-Once you have confirmed your installation of Docker was successful, all you need to run MET is to download the latest image of MET in Docker.
+Once the user has confirmed the Docker installation was successful, all the user needs to do is to run MET is to download the latest image of MET in Docker.
 To accomplish that, use the pull command:

 .. code-block:: ini

   docker pull dtcenter/met

 which will automatically pull the latest Docker image of MET.
-If you encounter an error, try adding the latest version number, for example:
+If the user encounters an error, try adding the latest version number, for example:

 .. code-block:: ini

-  docker pull dtcenter/met:11.1.0
+  docker pull dtcenter/met:X.Y.Z

+where X, Y, and Z are replaced with the major version, minor version, and bugfix version, respectively (e.g. *docker pull dtcenter/met:12.0.0*).

 Running the Docker version
 --------------------------

-All that’s left to do is launch a shell in the Docker container.
+All that is left to do is launch a shell in the Docker container.
 This is accomplished with the command:

 .. code-block:: ini